jreyes8631/jreyes8631.github.io/_posts/2021-03-28-react_error.markdown

 	```

 	After refacoring and chaging stuff around my code. that night I just pause it and when to sleep, and trust me guys, if you are burn out just take a break and you will see things clearly.
-After a few hours of sleep I came back and notice something on my mapStateToProps, if I am in the show page for movies I should be returning the state of a single movie and not all of them so i changed this line ```movies: state.movies.movieList.find(movie => movie.id == movieId), to movie: state.movies.movieList.find(movie => movie.id == movieId) ```
+After a few hours of sleep I came back and notice something on my mapStateToProps, if I am in the show page for movies I should be returning the state of a single movie and not all of them so i changed this line.

+``movies: state.movies.movieList.find(movie => movie.id == movieId), to movie: state.movies.movieList.find(movie => movie.id == movieId)``

 the final result: